-Karina Bull LEG Premium Pay for Gig Workers ORD D2a4 1 WHEREAS, the City intends to make it clear that provision of premium pay should not result in 2 food delivery network companies reductions to a gig worker's baseline compensation or 3 garnishments of tipsreducing or otherwise modifying the areas in the City served by the 4 companies, reducing a gig worker's compensation, limiting a gig worker's earning 5 capacity, or additional adding charges to customers of food delivery network companies 6 and transportation network companies; and 7 WHEREAS, establishing premium pay standards for gig workers working during the COVID-19 8 emergency will increase retention of these gig workers and compensate them for the 9 hazards of working on the frontlines of a global pandemic; and 10 WHEREAS, the City is a leader on wage, labor, and workforce practices that improve workers' 11 lives, support economic security, and contribute to a fair, healthy, and vibrant economy; 12 and 13 WHEREAS, establishing a labor standard that requires premium pay for gig workers working for 14 food delivery network companies is a subject of vital and imminent concern to the people 15 of this City and requires appropriate action by the City Council to establish this labor 16 standard for gig workers; NOW, THEREFORE, 17 BE IT ORDAINED BY THE CITY OF SEATTLE AS FOLLOWS: 18 Section 1.
-The City Council (Council) finds and declares that: 19 A. In the exercise of The City of Seattle's police powers, the City is granted authority to 20 pass regulations designed to protect and promote public, health, safety, and welfare.
-21 B. This ordinance protects and promotes public health, safety, and welfare during the new 22 coronavirus 19 (COVID-19) emergency by requiring food delivery network companies and 23 transportation network companies to provide premium pay for gig workers performing work in

-Seattle, thereby increasing retention of these gig workers who provide essential services on the frontlines of a global pandemic and who should be paid additional compensation for the hazards of working with significant exposure to an infectious disease.
+Karina Bull LEG Premium Pay for Gig Workers ORD D5 1 WHEREAS, the City intends to make it clear that provision of premium pay should not result in 2 food delivery network companies reducing or otherwise modifying the areas in the City 3 served by the companies, reducing a gig worker's compensation, limiting a gig worker's 4 earning capacity, or adding charges to customers; and 5 WHEREAS, establishing premium pay standards for gig workers working during the COVID-19 6 emergency will increase retention of these gig workers and compensate them for the 7 hazards of working on the frontlines of a global pandemic; and 8 WHEREAS, the City is a leader on wage, labor, and workforce practices that improve workers' 9 lives, support economic security, and contribute to a fair, healthy, and vibrant economy; 10 and 11 WHEREAS, establishing a labor standard that requires premium pay for gig workers working for 12 food delivery network companies is a subject of vital and imminent concern to the people 13 of this City and requires appropriate action by the City Council to establish this labor 14 standard for gig workers; NOW, THEREFORE, 15 BE IT ORDAINED BY THE CITY OF SEATTLE AS FOLLOWS: 16 Section 1.
+The City Council (Council) finds and declares that: 17 A. In the exercise of The City of Seattle's police powers, the City is granted authority to 18 pass regulations designed to protect and promote public, health, safety, and welfare.
+19 B. This ordinance protects and promotes public health, safety, and welfare during the new 20 coronavirus 19 (COVID-19) emergency by requiring food delivery network companies to 21 provide premium pay for gig workers performing work in Seattle, thereby increasing retention of 22 gig workers who provide essential services on the frontlines of a global pandemic and who should be paid additional compensation for the hazards of working with significant exposure to an infectious disease.